iramoz95/java-basics/c7-Inheritance/notes.md

 x2.a: 10\
 x2.a 6

-Here, Y is now derived from X;thus, it is permissible for x2 to be assigned a reference to a Y object.
+Here, **Y is now derived from X;thus, it is permissible for x2 to be assigned a reference to a Y object**.
 It is important to understand that it is the type of the reference variable, not the type of the object that refers to , that determines what members can be accessed.

 An important place where subclass references are assigned to superclass variables is when **constructors are called in a class hierarchy**